AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 **Configure delivery sending**

 External accounts are used by technical processes such as technical workflows or campaign workflows.
-For example, when setting up a file transfer in a workflow or a data exchange with any other application (Adobe Target, Experience Manager, etc.), you need to select an external account.
+For example, when setting up a file transfer in a workflow or a data exchange with any other application (Adobe Target, Experience Manager, or other tools), you need to select an external account.

 **Manage Adobe Campaign integrations**

 You can connect your Campaign environment with Adobe Experience Cloud solutions and apps to combine capabilities.<br/>
-Adobe Campaign comes with several connectors that allow you to communicate with external applications, connect to database engines, share and synchronize data.
+Adobe Campaign comes with several connectors that allow you to communicate with external applications, connect to database engines, and share and synchronize data.
 These connections are configured by Adobe.

 Here are the possible integrations:

 **Use transactional messages**

 Transactional messaging (Message Center) is a Campaign module designed for managing trigger messages.
-These notifications are generated from events triggered from information systems, and can be: invoice, order confirmation, shipping confirmation, password change, product unavailability notification, account statement, website account creation, etc.
+These notifications are generated from events triggered from information systems, and can include: invoices, order confirmations, shipping confirmations, password changes, product unavailability notifications, account statements, website account creations, and more.

 **Use reporting**

-Adobe Campaign provides a set of reporting tools
+Adobe Campaign provides a set of reporting tools.

 >[!ENDTABS]